As a self-service engineering platform, Meshery enables collaborative design and operation of cloud and cloud native infrastructure.

 - Create Models - A comprehensive guide on creating models in Meshery, covering both CLI and UI methods.

-- Creating a Meshery Design - Learn how to create a Meshery design from scratch or from a template.
+- Creating a Meshery Design - Learn how to create a Meshery Design using the built-in Design Configurator in Meshery UI or the mesheryctl CLI.

 - Edge Styles Guide - Learn about the different edge styles and how to interpret their visual meaning in Meshery's component relationships.